tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/文档接入指引/反光活体（WEB）接入_intl_en.md

 	<tr><td>Other browsers</td><td>Android 7+, where Chrome is supported, but QQ Browser and UC Browser are not</td></tr>
 </table>

->!
+Note:

->1.
-Due to H.264 copyright restrictions, Chrome and Chrome WebView-based browsers on Huawei devices don't support the real-time communication technology.
+1. Due to H.264 copyright restrictions, Chrome and Chrome WebView-based browsers on Huawei devices don't support the real-time communication technology.
->2.
-Under circumstances where the real-time communication technology isn't supported, web face recognition will switch from reflection-based liveness detection to video recording mode, so as to ensure that the user can properly complete the identity verification process.
+2. Under circumstances where the real-time communication technology isn't supported, web face recognition will switch from reflection-based liveness detection to video recording mode, so as to ensure that the user can properly complete the identity verification process.

-### Mode switch description
+##### Mode switch description

 In the web face recognition process, reflection-based liveness detection mode will be used first.
 However, if the real-time communication compatibility requirements cannot be met, the process will automatically switch to video-based liveness detection mode.
 The service processes in the two modes are as follows: